mehulkar/mehulkar.com/source/blog/2023/01/css-rollover-animation.md

 ---
 title: CSS Rollover Animation
 date: 2023-01-08
-tags: programming, frontend, css, custom-elements, web-components
+tags:
+  - programming
+  - frontend
+  - css
+  - custom-elements
+  - web-components
 ---

 I've been browsing the web much more lately, because, turns out, when you have a baby you actually _use_ the internet for things, rather than just making it or learning how to make it.
 I found this